fatihaydin9/rust-express/03-ownership-and-borrowing.md

 pairing exists for collections — `Vec<T>` owns, `&[T]` (a _slice_) is the borrowed view — with identical rules.

-## 3.10 When you fight the borrow checker — the playbook
+## 3.10 When you fight the borrow checker, the playbook

 You will; everyone does.
 Work this list in order.